 The Thucydides Trap.
-Like many Greeks before him and after, Thucydides has been immortalised for being the ‘first‘ to make an observation that we ≈ 3000 years later, have been able to apply in repetition through hindsight bias.
+Like many Greeks before him and after, Thucydides has been immortalised for being the ‘first‘ to make an observation that we ≈ 3000 years later, have been able to apply in repetition to history.

-Thucydides observed, quite rightly, that it is was not assassination, attack or political rivalry that caused the eventual war with Athens, but rather it was Athens as a threatening incumbent power.
+Thucydides observed, quite rightly, that it is was not assassination, attack or political rivalry that caused the eventual war with Athens, but rather it was their threat as an incumbent power.
 The world of superpowers are winner take all domains.
 In our world of extraordinary interconnectedness, both through communication but more importantly through trade.
-It is truer than ever superpowers cannot be contained regionally.
+It is truer than ever that superpowers cannot be contained regionally.
 Todays regional is planetary.
 Yesterdays regional was just an ocean divide.